natalieagus/50002/docs/Labs/lab4.md

 ```

-**Pros**: You can see the state transitions well, with minimal mental load to implement.
+**Pros**: You can see the state transitions well, with minimal mental gymnastics to implement.

 **Cons**: You lose the global reset [for this reason](https://natalieagus.github.io/50002/fpga/fpga_1_2024) and you basically make your FSM *unresponsive* by running on such a **SLOW** clock.